DWALSKY/Personal-Projects/README.md

 # Personal-Projects
 Personal Free-Time Projects develoepd in Python or C++

+I am always learning when it comes to coding as I develop and enhance my skills new projects will be added her.
+Currently I am interested in the use of Machine Learning with Algorithmic Training and am persuing personal projects in that field.

 Equal Weight S&P 500 Screener:
 With a $10,000,000 portfolio, calcuting the most profitable stocks within the limitations of the S&P 500 for the best purchase at an Equal Weight meausrement.
 Using a basic tutorial I expanded on it for use with a newer version of IEX Cloud API.
 As well as, the use of XlsxWriter to streamline the excel creation process in my code.